A CRF-based Framework for Tracklet Inactivation in Online Multi-Object Tracking: Introduction

 \section{Introduction}

-\IEEEPARstart{M}{ulti-object} tracking (MOT) has become a popular research topic attracting an ever-increasing interest from the computer vision community due to its wide application potential.
-In general, MOT algorithms can be categorized into the online algorithms and the offline ones based on whether the incorporation of the information from future frames is carried out or not.
-Compared with their offline counterparts, online algorithms are more suited for real time applications including autonomous driving and mobile robotics.
-Currently, the mainstream MOT paradigm is tracking-by-detection, which presents a two-step solution to the MOT problem: 1) discover objects of interest through a detector; and 2) form trajectories by using the data association method.
-It should be mentioned that the tracking-by-detection paradigm is heavily dependent on the detection quality, and an additional feature extractor is usually required to compute the appearance affinity.
-Another trend in MOT follows the paradigm of tracking-by-SOT, wherein SOT stands for the single object trackers.
-The correlation filter based tracking methods fall into the tracking-by-SOT paradigm.
+\IEEEPARstart{M}{ulti-object} tracking (MOT) has become a popular research topic attracting an ever-increasing interest from the computer vision community due to its wide applying prospect.
+In general, MOT algorithms are categorized into online algorithms and offline ones according to whether the information from future frames is incorporated in data association.
+Compared with the offline counterparts, online algorithms are more suitable for real time applications including autonomous driving and mobile robotics.
+In this paper, we focus on online MOT algorithms.

+The current mainstream online MOT paradigm is tracking-by-detection, which presents a two-step solution to the online MOT problem: 1) discover objects of interest through a detector; and 2) form trajectories by using the data association method.
+It should be mentioned that the tracking-by-detection paradigm is heavily dependent on the detection quality, and an additional feature extractor is sometimes required to compute the appearance affinity.
+Another paradigm for online MOT is tracking-by-SOT, wherein SOT stands for the single object trackers.
+Some correlation filter based MOT tracking methods~\cite{Chu2019a,Zhu2018b} fall into this scope.

-As one of the most promising online trackers in MOT, the Tracktor++ proposed in \cite{Bergmann2019} follows the tracking-by-detection paradigm.
-In the Tracktor++, a faster region-based convolutional network (Faster R-CNN) is employed as the object detector \cite{Ren2017a}.
-The existing tracklets are extended by using the regression head of the detector.
-Although the Tracktor++ has achieved top performance in view of CLEAR MOT metrics \cite{Bernardin2008}, there are still some drawbacks in this algorithm.
-As is shown in Fig.~\ref{fig1}, one drawback of the Tracktor++ comes from the unreliable judgment of the moment for inactivating a tracklet.
-Tracklets are inactivated when the tracking hypotheses are missing or unreliable.
+Bearing the basic ideas of tracking-by-detection, some researchers have further proposed to simultaneously detect and track objects within a unified framework~\cite{Bergmann2019,zhou2020tracking}.
+The regression ability of convolutional neural networks (CNN) has been leveraged to estimate the offsets of detections across adjacent video frames.
+Methods of this type have proven to be effective by state-of-the-art online trackers Tracktor++~\cite{Bergmann2019} and CenterTrack~\cite{zhou2020tracking}.
+However, there is still leeway for improvement regarding the strategy for tracklet inactivation.
 For online MOT problems, inactivating a tracklet means that a tracklet is temporarily removed from the current tracklet list while keeping its potential qualification to be reidentified.
-Most current online MOT algorithms would predefine a life span for each tracklet to determine the maximal number of continuous inactivation frames before it is thoroughly deleted.
+Most current online MOT algorithms would predefine a life span for each tracklet to determine the maximal number of continuous inactivation frames before it is thoroughly discarded.